seolub/news_scraping/README.md

 1. Run bash install.sh in the top-level directory, this will install all required libraries in a virtual environment
 2. Enter the virtual environment with source news_scraping/bin/activate
-3. Launch the dash server with ipython3 larry_on_fire.py and click on the link displayed in the output

 ### Selecting Keyword